simonmichael/hledger/hledger/hledger.m4.md

 ## Commodity styles

-The display style of a commodity/currence is inferred according to the rules described in [Commodity display style](#commodity-display-style).
-The inferred display style can be overriden by an optional `-c/--commodity-style` option.
+The display style of a commodity/currency is inferred according to the rules described in [Commodity display style](#commodity-display-style).
+The inferred display style can be overridden by an optional `-c/--commodity-style` option (Exceptions: as is the case for inferred styles, [price amounts](#transaction-prices), and all amounts displayed by the [`print`](#print) command, will be displayed with all of their decimal digits visible, regardless of the specified precision).
 For example, the following will override the display style for dollars.
 ```shell
 $ hledger print -c '$1.000,0'
 ```